Ijeoyibo/markdown-cv/index.md

-- Set up Interswitch Uganda, built reports and upgraded their system.
+-  Set up Interswitch Uganda, built reports and upgraded their system.
 This switching company is number one in the Uganda market and has yielded over Million Naira
-- Developed report using Crystal Reporting for all 30 banks in Nigeria and provided these reports on daily basis.
+-  Developed report using Crystal Reporting for all 30 banks in Nigeria and provided these reports on daily basis.
 These reports comprise of 10 different products which helped decision makers to have a view on the market and made better decisions.
+-  Analyzed and report on banks metrics (e.g., weekly, monthly, quarterly, annually), answering descriptive questions as well as making predictions.
+-  Worked in partnership with other team members to conduct planned and ad-hoc analyses and data visualizations, complete with insights and recommendations.
-- Performed MasterCard Terminal Integration Process Tests and Production
+-  Performed MasterCard Terminal Integration Process Tests and Production
-- Achieved 99.999% availability and performance of the InterSwitch Switching Platform that yield millions (N) for the organization
+-  Achieved 99.999% availability and performance of the InterSwitch Switching Platform that yield millions (N) for the organization
-- Ensured best-practice maintenance standards on all organization managed servers- Live and Test Environments Servers.
+-  Ensured best-practice maintenance standards on all organization managed servers- Live and Test Environments Servers.
-- Responsible for Postilion DB configurations on integration projects.
+-  Responsible for Postilion DB configurations on integration projects.
 Postilion is a software for the switching company which seats on Microsoft Database platform
-- Designed data warehouse for the organization
+-  Designed data warehouse for the organization
-- Designed, Developed and Implemented delivery management level Reports
+-  Designed, Developed and Implemented delivery management level Reports
-- Managed and supported all database servers for the organization
+-  Managed and supported all database servers for the organization
-- Performed Network Interface Validation Mastercard Tests
+-  Performed Network Interface Validation Mastercard Tests
-- Responsible for Postilion Office Configurations
+-  Responsible for Postilion Office Configurations
-- Provided Support on Card-related requests or complaints
+-  Provided Support on Card-related requests or complaints
-- Co-ordinated and ensured timely, accurate and secure generation of card production files for banks
+-  Co-ordinated and ensured timely, accurate and secure generation of card production files for banks
-- Responsible for accurate generation of transaction report using MSSQL and crystal report tool
+-  Responsible for accurate generation of transaction report using MSSQL and crystal report tool
-- Responsible for Service Transition processes
+-  Responsible for Service Transition processes

 _Key Accomplishments:_
 ***Involved in starting up Interswitch Uganda***